martinkallstrom/realtime-voice-server/README.md

 source venv/Scripts/Activate
 ```

-From there, follow the getting started steps in the README for each demo.
+Next, follow the steps in the README for each demo.

-Make sure you `pip install -r requirements.txt` for each demo project, so you can be sure to have the necessary service dependencies that extend the functionality of Daily AI.
+Note: make sure you `pip install -r requirements.txt` for each demo project, so you can be sure to have the necessary service dependencies that extend the functionality of Daily AI.
 You can read more about the framework architecture [here](https://github.com/daily-co/dailyai?tab=readme-ov-file#getting-started).

 ---

 ## Demos: